-- We take the information we gathered from you, State and Federal agencies, and enhance the engineering analysis. - We develop your regulatory draft floodplain maps. - Also known as your Flood Insurance Rate Map (FIRM) - We develop a Flood Insurance Study. - This is a compilation of flood hazard data and analysis for streams, lakes, and hazard areas in your community. - We also develop flood risk data tools for your community to use in its planning.
+- We take additional information gathered and enhance the engineering analysis. - We develop your regulatory draft floodplain maps. - Also known as your Flood Insurance Rate Map (FIRM) - We develop a Flood Insurance Study. - This is a compilation of flood hazard data and analysis for streams, lakes, and hazard areas in your community. - We also develop flood risk data tools for your community to use in its planning.